 (Wanna be a part of the next Capture the Bite workshop?
 Sign up for the mailing list to find out where the next one will be!)

 Warm, salty, and extra cheesy, this Baked Ricotta Dip is a delicious appetizer for any occasion.
 Serve it with slices of your favorite toasted bread and you'll find it hard to stop eating!

 - Black pepper, to taste

 - 1 baguette, sliced and toasted

-Preheat oven to 400 degrees F. In a medium bowl, add ricotta, garlic, olive oil, and 1/2 tablespoon rosemary, and stir to combine.
-Season with salt and pepper to taste.
+Preheat oven to 400 degrees F. In a medium bowl, add ricotta, garlic, olive oil, lemon juice, and 1/2 tablespoon rosemary.
+Stir to combine, then season with salt and pepper to taste.

 In a 6-inch cast iron skillet, spread the ricotta mixture in an even layer.
 Top with shredded mozzarella and Parmesan.
 Place in oven and bake for 15 minutes.
 Turn oven on high broil and cook an additional 5 minutes until golden brown on top.
 Sprinkle remaining rosemary on top and served with slices of toasted baguette.

 |Calories 449kcal Calories from fat 197|